Four Marketing Budget Priorities That Will Get You Through Anything [NEW DATA]

 - Grow organic marketing.
 Build your audience by investing in SEO, increasing engagement, and boosting your presence on social media.
 Organic marketing conveys credibility and trust and will carry you if paid media budgets dry up.

 - Don’t stop paid marketing initiatives.
-Keep in mind that continued investment in paid search and sponsored social media posts ensures that your traffic doesn’t take a hit as you incorporate organic SEO, which takes a few months to show results.
+Keep in mind that continued investment in paid search and sponsored social media posts ensures that your traffic doesn’t take a hit as you incorporate organic SEO, which takes time to see results.

 - Keep existing customers happy.
 You’ve already won their business, so don’t ignore the power of your existing customer base to generate revenue.
 A happy customer is much more likely to make another purchase, upgrade, or spread awareness and recommendations to those around them than a stranger you’re trying to bring into your sales funnel.